Grand Forks, North Dakota

 Sunny Days: 197

-In spite, or perhaps because of, the weather, the residents of Grand Forks pride themselves on heartily embracing the winter.
-Winter activities such as cross country skiing, ice fishing, snowmobiling, and skating are popular pastimes, and the local University of North Dakota is home to one of the biggest and most popular college hockey franchises in the world.
+Despite, or perhaps because of, the weather, the residents of Grand Forks pride themselves on heartily embracing the winter.
+Winter activities such as cross-country skiing, ice fishing, snowmobiling, and skating are popular pastimes, and the local University of North Dakota is home to one of the biggest and most popular college hockey franchises in the world.
 Hockey games in particular are the epicenter of community culture, informing much of the bar and nightlife scene each year.
-In the summer, flat trail hiking and biking and fishing are popular activities, as is gardening during the short but affluent growing season.
+In the summer, flat trail hiking biking, and fishing are popular activities, as is gardening during the short but affluent growing season.
 For those less interested in the outdoors, the university brings in a high number of concerts and theatrical productions each year, and several art and history museums decorate the city.

 Additionally, keep in mind that while Grand Forks is a college town and the student population might run a bit more progressive, Grand Forks is a conservative city so buyer beware if that ain't your cup of tea.

-For a city that to many will seem isolated from obvious industries Grand Forks has a diverse economy not particularly bound by any one sector.
+For a city that to many seems isolated from obvious industries, Grand Forks has a diverse economy not particularly bound by any one sector.
 Grand Forks Air Force base employs large numbers of civilian workers in addition to military personnel.
-The university employs plenty of professors and administrators and Altru Health System is a big employer of healthcare workers.
+The university employs plenty of professors and administrators, and Altru Health System is a big employer of healthcare workers.

 Why You Should Move Here Now